rgoldschmid/web24-exercise-3/README.md

 Here's a first overview of the three tasks, details follow below:

-1. Using HTML Landmark elements we restructure our `body` to like this.
+1. Using HTML Landmark elements we restructure our `body` to like this:

     ![Basic structure of the page](images/structure.svg "Basic structure of the page")

-    Then, using  our knowledge about DOM manipulation and XMLHttpRequests, we dynamically add buttons to the `nav` element.
-A click on those buttons will load genre specific movies and add them to the `main` element.
+    Then, using our knowledge about DOM manipulation and XMLHttpRequests, we dynamically add buttons to the `nav` element for the movie genres that exist..

 2. In this task we are going to use CSS Grid Template Areas to change our layout to look like this: